Quick Answer

 Public rate anchors are wide, not precise.
 One 2025 market guide cited platform-listed freelance data scientist rates at roughly $35 to $250 per hour, with a median around $50/hour, and also referenced specialist reports around £469/day, or about £59/hour.
 Treat those as starting points, not a single market truth.

 Because benchmark sources often use different measurement bases.
-In these excerpts, platform freelance listings are compared with employee salary figures converted to hourly equivalents before overhead and benefits, so direct comparisons can mislead.
+Platform freelance listings are compared with employee salary figures converted to hourly equivalents before overhead and benefits, so direct comparisons can mislead.

 Do not budget from rate alone.
 Your real cost should include the worker price plus tools, software, and structured onboarding, because those hidden costs can materially change total spend.
 These excerpts do not provide country-by-country compliance requirements, so that part should be validated separately.